 One Pot Spiralized Aloo Gobi: Potato and Cauliflower/One Green Planet

-Sweet potatoes are another nutritious and comforting staple for warming up during winter months.
+Sweet potatoes are another nutritious and comforting staple for warming up during the winter months.
 They’re packed with healthy carbohydrates and a good dose of vitamins and minerals such as beta-carotene, potassium, B-vitamins, and manganese.
 They’re also easy to digest, and rich in resistant starch, a type of fiber beneficial to our gut.

 If you’re looking for creative recipes using sweet potatoes, we’ve got you covered.
 Check out this Sweet Potato Waffle Rosti, this Soothing Sweet Potato and Beet Soup, these Sweet Potato and Apple Latkes, and these Sweet Potato Stuffed Shells With Cashew Alfredo.